pshempel/ansible-role-proxmox-vm-from-template/README.md

 ## Requirements

 - Ansible 2.9 or higher.
-- Access to a Proxmox VE cluster with necessary privileges.
+- Access to a _Proxmox VE_ cluster with necessary privileges.
 - Proxmox API tokens for authentication with appropriate permissions.
 - Proxmox VM template with tags assigned to it.
+- Python3

+  - _proxmoxer_
+  - _request_
+  - _paramiko_

-- Python3 proxmoxer, Python3 request and Python3 paramiko installed on the Ansible execution server.
+- The Python3 must be installed on the Ansible execution server.
+- SSH keys for your cluster when using the cloud-init extender.

 ## Role Variables